-When it comes to location, the highest average paycheck ($71K annually) can be spotted in Columbus, Ohio; Austin, Texas (around $69K), Savannah, Ga. (approximately $67K), and St. Louis, Mo. ($66K) are the next top-paying cities.
-On the lower end is Flushing, N.Y. at $36K.
-The highest pay by state can be found in Ohio, where salaries average out at about $71K per year.
+When it comes to location, the highest average paycheck (around $71K annually) can be spotted in Columbus, Ohio; Austin, Texas ($69K), Savannah, Ga. (approximately $67K), and St. Louis, Mo. ($66K) are the next top-paying cities.
+Expected earnings are below average (about $36K) in Flushing, N.Y., one of the lowest-paid cities.
+Within the company, workers earn the highest salaries (an average of $71K per year) in Ohio.

 Years of Experience